 There are more open positions in the United States than ever before and not enough workers to fill them.
 Here is what businesses and governments need to do now to address this problem.

 Air Date: June 2, 2021

-Moderator: Neil Bradley, Executive VP and Chief Policy Officer, U.S. Chamber of Commerce, Carolyn Cawley, President, U.S. Chamber of Commerce Foundation, Cheryl A. Oldham, Vice President for Education Policy, U.S. Chamber of Commerce, Suzanne P. Clark, President and CEO, U.S. Chamber of Commerce
+Moderator: Neil Bradley, Executive Vice President, Chief Policy Officer, and Head of Strategic Advocacy, U.S. Chamber of Commerce, Carolyn Cawley, President, U.S. Chamber of Commerce Foundation, Cheryl A. Oldham, Vice President of Education Policy, U.S. Chamber of Commerce, Suzanne P. Clark, President and CEO, U.S. Chamber of Commerce

 Across all industries in the United States, many employers are finding it difficult to fill open positions in the current job market.
 The number of employees that once had to work part-time because there wasn’t enough full-time work has fallen drastically.
 While this situation existed before the COVID-19 pandemic, many factors have caused the issue to worsen.

 Below, industry experts, leaders, and business owners spoke at the recent U.S. Chamber of Commerce event Workforce: A Call to Action about the possible solutions to fix this issue.

 Second Chance Workers Could Help Close the Job Gap

 Each year, more than 6.000 inmates are released from prison and looking for work.
 However, many of these former inmates are left with the difficult task of erasing the stigma that comes with a previous conviction.

 Wendi Safstrom, executive director of the Society of Human Resource Management (SHRM) believes that those with prior convictions hold a key part in displacing the human job gap, and are deserving of a second chance.